48 Oz How Many Lbs

 • Pounds (lbs): A unit of weight or mass.
 It measures how much matter is present in an object.
 Think of weighing an apple on a scale – you're measuring its weight in pounds.

 The key difference is that fluid ounces measure volume, while pounds measure weight (or mass).
-This means that the conversion between them isn't a simple mathematical formula; it depends on the density of the liquid.
+What this tells us is the conversion between them isn't a simple mathematical formula; it depends on the density of the liquid.

 The Crucial Role of Density